privateprep/coding-space-website/src/pages/experience-levels/preschool-code.md

     - Introduction to Coding
     - Early STEM
   mdContent: >-
-    Designed for preschool-aged learners, this engaging program introduces foundational computer science and engineering concepts through screen-free, hands-on activities.
-From building rockets to exploring foundational coding concepts with playful tools, young learners practice pattern recognition, logical thinking, problem-solving, and even early engineering principles.
-    These core skills set the stage for a lifetime of innovation, creativity, and success in STEM.

-    I﻿nterested in a different day or time?
-Email us at admissions@thecodingspace.com.
+    A screen-free introduction to coding and engineering for pre-K learners.
+    Through hands-on building, play, and guided exploration, young engineers develop pattern recognition, logical thinking, and early problem-solving skills — all before touching a keyboard.

+    Every activity is designed to spark curiosity and build the foundational thinking that makes learning to code easier later on.

+    **Students will:**

+    * Build and tinker with hands-on engineering challenges

+    * Explore foundational coding concepts through play

+    * Develop pattern recognition and logical thinking

+    * Practice problem-solving without screens

     **N﻿ote: This is not a drop-off class.
-Parents or guardians must remain on-site throughout the session.**
+Parents or guardians must remain on-site during the session.**
 ---